 If your Finnish employer posts you to work in a country with which Finland does not have a social security agreement (for example, Russia), your employer must insure your work under Finnish earnings-related laws throughout the period of posting, regardless of for how long you are posted.
 Since there is no social security agreement with the country in which you work, you may have to be insured in that country, as well.

 When you work in a non-agreement country, the Finnish Centre for Pensions will not give you an A1 certificate.
-Instead, you have to apply to be covered by Finnish residence-based social security from the Social Insurance Institution of Finland (Kela).
+Instead, you have to contact Kela, which will issue a decision on your right to residence-based social security when needed.

 Pension based on pensionable earnings